vpcola/plantower5003/README.md

 		make menuconfig

+You can fine tune the parameters for the PMS5003 dust sensor parser task by selecting "Component config -> Dustsensor Parser".

 Set the GPIO for the RX pin and the UART port to use.
 After that, build the project with:

 		make flash monitor